ethereum/solidity-blog/_posts/2018-10-15-ethereum-foundation-grants-update-wave-4.md

 6. Tokenless end user products 💜
 7. [Vyper development](https://github.com/ethereum/vyper) 💜
 8. More security focused [high-level](https://github.com/flintlang/flint) languages 💜
-9. Solidity interpreter 🔥
-10. Non-transferable ID tokens 🔥
+9. Non-transferable ID tokens 🔥
-11. Establishing a spec and cross client test suite for the JSON-RPC API 🔥
+10. Establishing a spec and cross client test suite for the JSON-RPC API 🔥
-12. Analysis of and analytics for real world Ethereum transactions (application usage, gas / opcode usage, missed avenues for optimization, etc) 🔥
+11. Analysis of and analytics for real world Ethereum transactions (application usage, gas / opcode usage, missed avenues for optimization, etc) 🔥
-13. Tooling that source-verifies contracts client-side, makes use of the metadata hash and shows NatSpec comments to the user for use in wallets 🔥
+12. Tooling that source-verifies contracts client-side, makes use of the metadata hash and shows NatSpec comments to the user for use in wallets 🔥

 ### Security